Dck126/HRIS-leave-feature-for-employee-system-CI3-/readme.rst

 ###################
--- Terdapat fitur tambah data Karyawan
+-- There is a feature to add Employee data
--- Terdapat fitur tambah data Quota Karyawan
+-- There is a feature to add Employee Quota data
--- [Issue] Untuk Google Maps masih ada sedikit kesalahan, karna saat saya ingin mengambil API KEY di Google Cloud Console terjadi Error.
+-- [Issue] For Google Maps there is still a slight error, because when I want to retrieve the API KEY in Google Cloud Console an error occurs.
 ###################